pbugnion/s4ds/chap09/README.md

 Each folder is a standalone application.
 The folders correspond to:

  - `single_threaded`: a single-threaded version of the application.
-This does not use Akka at all; its purpose is to demonstrate how one might build this in a single-threaded manner.
+This does not use Akka at all; its purpose is to demonstrate how one might build the crawler in a single-threaded manner.
  - `hello_akka` builds a simple actor that just echoes the message it receives.
  - `hello_akka_case_classes` builds a simple actor that uses case classes to represent its messages.
  - `fetchers_alone` is a very simple program capable of querying the GitHub API for specific users, using several fetcher actors in parallel.
 The response is just printed to screen.
  - `fetchers_routing` is similar, but uses automatic routing to balance queries between the fetchers.
  - `all_workers` adds an actor to interpret the GitHub response and extract arrays of followers.
  - `ghub_crawler` adds functionality for managing a queue of users to be fetched.
 This is the first true crawler: any follower extracted from the response is automatically added to the queue of users to be fetched.
-The crawler would therefore crawl the follower graph ad-infinitum, if it weren't for the API rate limits.
+The crawler would therefore crawl the entire follower graph, if it weren't for the API rate limits.
  - `ghub_crawler_fault_tolerant` adds lifecycle hooks that automatically write the state of the queue to a file when the queue manager dies.